 The rest of the Country Park welcomes dogs on their leads and there are plenty of routes available to thoroughly wear your pet out.
 They park has many lakes, although I have only ever walked around the one that is directly near the play area, known as Black Swan Lake.
 A lovely walk for families with fantastic views.
 During our visit last year in the height of summer an ice cream van was located near the boating area which was highly welcomed.

-The lake offers water activities and many events take place here over the year.
+The lake offers water activities, such as boating and paddleboarding, and many events take place here over the year.
 It also provides a home, food and water to much wildlife, including the ducks who are always grateful for bread.
 The trails can be walked or cycled and are pushchair friendly.

 I would say you would most probably need quite a few visits to explore, enjoy and discover all that Dinton has to offer.